MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

         - **SalesAgentResearchSummary**: Read Access, Edit Access

 ## Complete the CRM configuration

-Once the Sales Agent is activated, follow the the instructions to [integrate Sales Agent with Salesforce](set-up-sales-agent-salesforce.md) to create a link to the lead's research, or optionally embed a widget to display the research summary on the lead page.
+Once the Sales Agent is activated, you must [integrate Sales Agent with Salesforce](set-up-sales-agent-salesforce.md) to create a link to the lead's research, or optionally embed a widget to display the research summary on the lead page.

 ## Deactivate the agent